 Chapter 5 Writing and updating strategic and annual plans

 A comprehensive strategic and annual plan of internal audit activity is crucial to the success of internal audit.
 Having identified and assessed risks across the audit universe the next step in the process is to develop plans to address the areas of highest importance.
+Planning ensures a systematic approach to internal audit activities and requires knowledge and competence in a wide range of areas, such as risk assessment and internal control

 Strategic plan